-A letter grade is, therefore, to be thought of as a rough index of a quality of learning rather than as an accurate and exact measure of learning
+A letter grade is, therefore, to be thought of as a rough index of a quality of learning rather than as an accurate and exact measure of learning.

-The marks used at Graceland University to indicate grades and the grade points for each semester hour of credit are
+The marks used at Graceland University to indicate grades and the grade points for each semester hour of credit are as follows:

-4 grade points.
-Thorough mastery of subject, and disposition and ability to apply it to complex and unfamiliar

-В 3 grade points.
-Demonstrated competence in subject matter mastery and clearly above-average ability to handle familiar to somewhat complex problems in the field.

-2 grade points.
-Effective learning and the development of the skill necessary to handle the familiar and less
+- A 4 grade points.
+Thorough mastery of subject, and disposition and ability to apply it to complex and unfamiliar situations. - B 3 grade points.
+Demonstrated competence in subject matter mastery and clearly above-average ability to handle familiar to somewhat complex problems in the field. - C 2 grade points.
+Effective learning and the development of the skill necessary to handle the familiar and less complex problems in the field. - D-1 grade point.

-1 grade point.
 Limited ability to see relationships and to make applications except as specifically directed.
-Lowest passing grade for admission to the next dependent course.

-No grade points.
-Course must be repeated for admission to dependent course(s).

-Pass, C or better.

-Incomplete, no grade points.
+Lowest passing grade for admission to the next dependent course. - F No grade points.
+Course must be repeated for admission to dependent course(s). - P Pass, C or better. - I Incomplete, no grade points.
 Minimum course requirements unfinished for reasons acceptable to the instructor.
 Incomplete grades must be initiated by the student.
 An "Incomplete Grade Contract", signed by the student and the instructor, is required before an Incomplete can be recorded.
 Grade given at the discretion of the instructor at completion of the work (see Removal of Incompletes).

-In-Progress, no grade points.
-NR

-Not Recorded, no grade points.
+In-Progress, no grade points. - NR Not Recorded, no grade points.

-Withdrawn from the course at a specified date.
+W or WD - Withdrawn from the course at a specified date.